dahshury/WinSTT/README.md

 - This tool is powered by Hugging Face's ASR models, primarily Whisper by OpenAI.
 - [Silero's Voice Activity Detection (VAD)](https://github.com/snakers4/silero-vad) is implemented to prevent hallucinations on silence start.
-- Optimizations are developed by [Vaibhavs10/insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper)
+- Optimizations are developed by [Vaibhavs10/insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) and [Faster-whisper](https://github.com/SYSTRAN/faster-whisper).